insektionen/kistan-doc/src/lights/roof_led/index.md

 # Roof LED

-Kistan has a grid of pixels in the roof controlled by a single controller.
-The pixels are connected together using wires, and divided to three different power supply groups.
-All the power supplies have their common connected to eliminate some interference.
+Kistan has a grid of pixels on the roof controlled by a single controller.
+The pixels are connected using wires and divided into three different power supply groups.
+All the power supplies have their common ground connected to eliminate some interference.

 ## Addressing

-Each pixel is represented as a fixture in the LMixer and have 3 channels.
-Addressing is linear and can be followed like a snake back and forth in the roof.
+Each pixel is represented as a fixture in the LMixer and has 3 channels.
+Addressing is linear and can be followed like a snake back and forth on the roof.
 See the picture below for exact fixture IDs.

 ![roof_indexing]